PranavSubbaraman/pranavsubbaraman.github.io/_pages/about.md

 {% include base_path %}

 Hello!
 I'm Pranav, and I'm a final-year CS undergrad student at UCLA.
-I previously was a research intern at Google and an AI/ML Intern at Apple twice.
+I previously was a research intern at Google and an AI/ML intern at Apple twice.
 I am interested in efficient AI.

 Here are my recent first-author papers: